All Episodes

 Why was that?

-Um but uh no, you you're right.
+But no, you're right.

 We have more Bush sound bites.

-I said I made the right decision.
+I said, I made the right decision.

 Knowing what I know today, I would have still made that decision.